SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <a href="#evangelical" style="font-style:Italic;font-size:1.4em;">III.
 Broadly Reformed Evangelicals</a>

 This group is broadly reformed in their theology, but has allowed trace amounts of counter reformation Arminian-synergism to seep into their views.
-This was where my origins were as a Christian and I still consider them to be a safe group.
+This was where my origins were theologically and I still consider them to be a safe group.
 Chuck Smith and Jack were my first teachers and I still respect them deeply.

 <!-- but has allowed small amounts of counter reformation Arminian-synergism to seep into their views.
 While I deeply admire the attempt to unify believers, I disagree with their logic, because of the law of non-contradiction.
 This group represents my childhood, I have since completed my transformation into reformed theology, which wasn't that bif of a leap. -->